 Treatments Are Available

-Maybe it’s time to treat yourself to new shoes.
-You can find many attractive styles in our medical specialty boutique shoe store that still allow room for your toes and don’t force all your weight onto the balls of your feet.
+Once you have a bunion, you need to wear shows that minimize the frictional pressure on the bone.
+Additionally, custom orthotics will also be necessary to compensate for the excessive pressure caused by the misaligned bones.
+For your convenience, you can find many attractive styles of shoes, sneakers and boots in our medical shoe store that still allow room for your toes and don’t force all your weight onto the balls of your feet.
 You should be able to wiggle your toes in the shoe, and heels below 2-1/2” tall will distribute your weight more evenly over your foot.

-You can also use home remedies to relieve any swelling or pain.
+There are other non-surgical options that can temporarily relieve pain and swelling.
 We recommend icing the area for 10-20 minutes a few times a day.
 (Use a thin cloth between the ice and your foot.)
-We can also recommend the proper type of pain reliever for your particular situation.
-Sometimes just taking the weight off and putting your feet up can relieve the symptoms, and you can try gently massaging the area as well.
-Stretching your shoes and using bunion pads can also help.
+Under the supervision of our highly skilled Country Foot Care doctors, the use of anti-inflammatory medication or pain relievers may provide temporary relief.
+Sometimes just taking the weight off and putting your feet up can relieve the symptoms.
+You can try gently massaging the area as well.
+Additionally, stretching your shoes and using bunion pads can also help.

 if conservative treatments do not allow you to function normally or your bunion is too advanced, surgical treatment may be indicated.
 During bunion surgery, the enlarged parts of the bone are removed and the bones are then realigned into their proper position.
 As with all surgery, recovery varies from patient to patient.

 The caring doctors at Country Foot Care are well versed in bunion correction and will guide you through the entire process should sugery be needed.
 To arrange for an appointment to be examined and assessed, you can either use the REQUEST AN APPOINTMENT button in the top right corner of this page or you can contact one of our offices directly by phone during normal office hours.